cirosantilli/linux-cheat/kernel/source-tree.md

 ## include/linux

-Default places for almost all important headers for interfaces that can be used across the kernel.

-Some subsystems however are large enough to merit separate directories in include such as `net` which holds the networking includes.

-Important files include:
+Contains headers which are visible from user programs as well as from inside the kernel.

+Only things which are usable from user programs are exported, which is a small subset of the kernel interface.

+Modules for instance can import many other headers, and use their implementation loaded in the Kernel code in memory.

+Example application: ABI for making system calls.
+System calls are of course visible from user space, and some of them take structures.
+A `.h` file can then give the C `struct` that must be passed to the system call, e.g. via the glibc `<sys/syscall.h>`.

+Examples of that can be fount at: <http://www.fsl.cs.sunysb.edu/~vass/linux-aio.txt>

+Those headers may also contain:

+- some small `static inline` methods, mostly ones that operate directly on the
+- defined constants, mostly flags to operate on the structs

+Interesting files:

+- `compiler.h`: compiler related stuff such as `__user`, which expands to a GCC `__attribute__`
+- `fs.h`: key filesystem structures
 - `sched.h`: scheduling and task key structures
-- `fs.h`:       key filesystem structures
-- `compiler.h`: compiler related stuff such as `__user`, which expands to a GCC `__attribute__`.
 - `types.h`: typedefs

 ## include/asm-generic